A Quantum Spectral Method for Non-Periodic Boundary Value Problems: Introduction

 In this work, we introduce a novel quantum spectral solver for boundary value problems with arbitrary Dirichlet boundary conditions on axis-aligned~$d$-dimensional hyperrectangles.
 We illustrate the basic approach with a Dirichlet-Poisson problem and demonstrate its generality by applying it to a fractional stochastic PDE used in modelling spatial random fields~\cite{lindgren2011explicit,lindgren2022spde,koh2023stochastic,ben-yelun2024struct}.
-Our method builds on the recent foundational work by Liu et. al~\cite{liu2024towards} on solving periodic Poisson problems in homogenisation.
+Our method builds on the foundational work by Liu et al.~\cite{liu2024towards} on solving periodic Poisson problems in homogenisation.
 In~\cite{liu2024towards}, the periodic fields are discretised using a truncated Fourier basis, and the corresponding coefficients are determined by solving independent scalar equations in the Fourier space.
 The mapping between physical and Fourier spaces is carried out using the quantum Fourier transform (QFT), which has complexity~$\mathcal{O}(\log^2 N)$, in contrast to the classical DFT with complexity~$\mathcal{O}(N \log N)$.
-Scalar division in Fourier space is implemented via polynomial approximation of a diagonal matrix, which can be efficiently quantum encoded.
+The mode-wise (frequency-wise) scalar division in Fourier space is a non-length-preserving operation that can only be implemented approximately on a quantum computer.
+We implement scalar division via polynomial approximation of the components of the diagonal solution matrix.
 The specific polynomial encoding technique we employ is the multivariate extension of the univariate scheme introduced in~\cite{woerner2019quantum}.
 We extend the approach of Liu et al.~\cite{liu2024towards} to non-periodic problems by doubling the physical domain size and antisymmetrically reflecting the source term.
 The new source and solution state vectors require only~$d$ additional qubits compared to those for the original domain, where~$d$ is the spatial dimension.
-The application of the QFT to the extended source state vector cancels all cosine terms in the Fourier series, leaving only boundary conforming sine terms.
-A unitary reflection matrix is introduced to define the quantum sine transform (QST), the analogue of the discrete sine transform (DST), by pre- and post-multiplying the QFT matrix with the reflection unitary~\cite{wickerhauser1996adapted,strang1999discrete}.
-Our quantum implementation of the reflection matrix follows~\cite{klappenecker2001discrete}.
+The application of the QFT to the antisymmetrically extended source state vector cancels all cosine terms in the Fourier series, leaving only boundary conforming sine terms.
+Formally, a unitary reflection matrix is introduced to define the quantum sine transform (QST), the analogue of the discrete sine transform (DST), by pre- and post-multiplying the QFT matrix with the reflection matrix~\cite{wickerhauser1996adapted,strang1999discrete}.
+Our quantum implementation of the reflection matrix follows and improves upon~\cite{klappenecker2001discrete}.
 We consider different implementations of its components, specifically the forward shift operator~\cite{camps2024explicit,wang2025comprehensive}, to reduce gate counts.
 In summary, replacing the QFT in the periodic PDE solver with DST yields a solver for homogeneous Dirichlet problems.
-To consider non-homogeneous boundary conditions, we use the superposition principle and decompose the solution into a boundary conforming part and a homogeneous part.
+To consider inhomogeneous boundary conditions, we use the superposition principle and decompose the solution into a boundary conforming part and a homogeneous part.
 The boundary conforming part is a sufficiently smooth function that can be chosen freely, while the homogeneous part is obtained by solving the homogeneous PDE with a modified source vector.
+A Qiskit implementation of the proposed quantum spectral solver is provided on GitHub~\cite{qspectral2026}.